ThreeSixtyGiving/standard/documentation/identifiers.md

 Some organisations have more than one identifier: they might be a charity **and** a company (charitable companies), or a charity **and** an educational establishment.

-In these cases, it's important to know which identifier to pick so that users of data have the best possible chance of understanding that two grants have been made to the same organisation.
+In these cases, it's important to pick an identifier that helps data users have the best possible chance of understanding that two grants have been made to the same organisation.

 [org-id.guide](http://org-id.guide) ranks identifier lists by relevance and quality to help you pick the best identifier, based on what you have available.